-Rohit Prasad is a Professor of Economics at MDI Gurgaon.
-He has a Ph.D. in Economic Theory from SUNY Stony Brook, USA where he was taught Game Theory by the Nobel Laureate Professor Robert Aumann.
+Rohit Prasad is a Professor of Economics and Public Policy at MDI Gurgaon.
+He has a Ph.D. in Economic Theory from SUNY Stony Brook, USA.

-He currently serves on a high powered Committee of the RBI on the comprehensive review of the working of the bankruptcy ecosystem.
-He has served on a high powered Committee of the Department of Telecommunications, Government of India to make recommendations on spectrum allocation and pricing in India, and on two Expert Panels for the Telecom Regulatory Authority of India to study the value of 2G spectrum.
+He has served on a high powered Committee of the RBI on the comprehensive review of the working of the bankruptcy ecosystem, on a high powered Committee of the Department of Telecommunications, Government of India to make recommendations on spectrum allocation and pricing in India, and on two Expert Panels for the Telecom Regulatory Authority of India to study the value of spectrum.

 His next book 'The Last Dance of Rationality - Making Sense of an Unraveling World Order' is being published by Hachette and will be in stores on December 20, 2023.